A generalized e-value feature detection method with FDR control at multiple resolutions: Methodology

-This theorem simplifies to Theorem 3 in \cite{ren2022derandomized}, if $M=1$, $\omega^{(m)}_{r}=1/R$, and $\mathcal{G}^{(m)}_{r}$ represents the model-X knockoff filter.
-Another case occurs when $R=1$ for all $m\in [M]$, resulting in DFEFP reducing to the FEFP.

-We provide further explanation regarding to the stability of DFEFP.
+We further study the stability of SFEFP.
+We only need to consider setting (I) since the selection set is determined under setting (II).
 For each layer $m\in[M]$, suppose that the feature or group detection procedure $\mathcal{G}^{(m)}$ is randomized.
-Conditional on $(\boldsymbol{X}, \boldsymbol{y})$, the $e_{gr}^{(m)}$'s are i.i.d. and bounded across each replication $r\in[R]$.
-By the strong law of large numbers, we then have
+Conditional on $(\boldsymbol{X}, \boldsymbol{y})$, the $e_{gr}^{(m)}$'s are i.i.d. and bounded across each replication $r\in[R^{(m)}]$.
+By the strong law of large numbers, we have